cognitionbox/petra/README.md

 These checks prevent a Petra system from running if one of the checks fail.
 The checks enforce the semantics of the Petra system to provide safety guarantees.
 If there are multiple issues that prevent start-up all of these are logged to the console.
-Some checks cannot be run unless critical checks pass e.g. all steps must have pre/post conditions.
-With out these it is impossible to perform the other checks.

-Some example checks are explained below.

-###### Type Predicate bindings ######
-Petra pre/post conditions use Java class and interface types to match instances of the defined type.
-Further to this once if the instance matches the defined type a predicate of the same same is evaluated on the instance which provides a more refined/stronger check on the instance.
-In order to ensure the same type is not used with multiple predicates Petra has a system for checking this upfront, and will cause the startup to fail so the issue can be fixed.

-###### Construction Check documentation ######
-This is not complete but needs to be completed as a priority so new users can better understand why start-up is being prevented.

 ##### JVM language support #####